 Eminem quickly learned the true benefits of physical activity and used them to his advantage.
-The rapper found true happiness in exercise and quickly turned his addiction to substances into an addiction for exercising.
-He was running 17 miles a day and was able to run off all of the weight he gained while battling his addiction.
+The rapper found true happiness in exercise and quickly turned his addiction to substances into an addiction to exercise.
+He ran 17 miles a day and was able to run off all of the weight he gained while battling his addiction.

-The star continued his push for a healthy recovery by adding workout DVDs to his routing.
+The star continued his push for a healthy recovery by adding workout DVDs to his routine.
 He began using P90X and Body Beast for at-home routines and continues his path forward in recovery.

-Through his experienced, he learned to accept that he was an addict and that it is possible to live healthy and happy without using.
-He finally had a sense of understanding and compassion for his mother, who battled addiction for years.
-He returned to his career with the record-breaking album “recovery” where he shares openly about his battle, overdose experience, and the impact his drug addiction has had on his life and his family.
+Eminem returned to his career with the record-breaking 8x platinum album “Recovery” where he shares openly about his battle, overdose experience, and the impact drug addiction has had on his life and his family.

 A lot of addicts are unable to realize what their addiction does to them until it is too late.
 Don’t wait for a near-death overdose to happen to you.